GFZ/enpt/docs/tutorial.rst

 the EnMAP-Box_.
 Unfold the entry in the **Data sources** panel to explore some metadata of the Level-2A EnMAP-image.
 The image has a dimension of 959 x 311 pixels in x- and y-direction and contains 218 bands.
 The different image dimensions compared with Level-1B data are due to the geometric correction / orthorectification applied by EnPT.
-Furthermore, the image is projected in WGS84 / UTM zone 32N.
+Furthermore, the image is now projected in WGS84 / UTM zone 32N.

 Visualize the first band of the image and open a Spectral Library window as described above.
 The spectral information now contains atmospherically corrected bottom-of-atmosphere reflectance data.
 The two detector images have been merged